etases/EduBlock.Book/DesignArticle.VI.md

 ---
 title: "Design Article (VI)"
 subtitle: "Bước đầu thực hiện số hóa hoàn toàn học bạ ở Việt Nam"
+abstract: "Schools and departments are using modern technologies for storing and managing academic records digitally.
+However, the implementation is not consistent as many places still rely on traditional ways to proceed transcripts, and it has major problems like being centralized, third-party required, untraceable, untrustworthy, etc. This paper attempts to present an approach to the problem by listing the major characteristics of a reliable system; explain how and which Blockchain technologies, especially Hyperledger Fabric, can be applied to the situation; and provide three concepts: a centralized system, a multi-school network using Blockchain, and a multiple school-department one that expands the multi-school one and gives the storage and management to departments of education.
+This paper will be used as a foundation for similar topics and products to implement the concepts."
+keywords: ["Academic record", "Blockchain", "Hyperledger Fabric"]
 ---

 ## Giới thiệu